Top Things To Know About Durable Power of Attorney

 A durable power of attorney does not need to have control over everything important in your life.
 You are free to assign a durable power of attorney who only has power over your financial decisions.
 Another person can be put in charge of medical decisions.
 You may feel more comfortable dividing up these positions.
 You can inform each person what your wishes are for your finances and medical situations if the need arises for them to make a decision.

 You Can Revoke the Power of Attorney at Any Time

 You are free to revoke someone’s power of attorney position at any time.
 You must be cognitively capable of doing so, but it should not be an issue otherwise.
 Make sure to get everything on paper when you assign a power of attorney and include your signature.

 A Lawyer Can Help With Estate Plans

 An estate planning lawyer can help you create the document choosing your power of attorney.
 This is a good idea simply to ensure there are no mistakes that might jeopardize your power of attorney’s abilities in the future when you can no longer make choices.
-If you happen to be searching for an estate planning lawyer in Elizabeth, NJ, then a lawyer from a firm like The Law Office of Wade Suthard, P.C., may be of assistance to you.
+If you happen to be searching for an estate planning lawyer from a firm like A and Z Law may be of assistance to you.
 They can help you understand how to plan every step of the way, from creating a will to selecting powers of attorney.
 Don’t leave the future of your estate up to others or the state.